Sufficient condition for dispersal-induced growth on dynamic networks: Some applications

-is a sequence of links connecting sites $a_1,\cdots,a_p$ \textbf{without requiring}, as in the case of simple paths, that all the sites be different.
-Unlike a simple path, such a path can have \textbf{loops}. \item A \textbf{ dynamic path} is like previously a sequence of paths which respect the seasons. \item \textbf{ $q$T-circuit}.
+is a sequence of links connecting sites $a_1,\cdots,a_p$ \textbf{without requiring}, as in the case of paths, that all the sites be different. \item A \textbf{ dynamic $p$-lpath} is like previously a sequence of $p$-lpaths which respect the seasons. \item \textbf{ $q*p$-lcircuit}.
 Let $q$ be an integer.
-A $q$T-circuit $\mathcal{C}$ is a dynamic path such that
+A $q*p$-lcircuit $\mathcal{C}$ is a dynamic $p$-lpath such that